-After trending upwards through 2012, the job Creation rate both in Vermont and nationwide have dropped – from over 14% in 2012 to 12.6% in VT, 13.8% in the US.
+The upward trend in job creation following the Great Recession through 2012 has since tapered off.
+Job creation rates have dropped both in Vermont and nationwide, from over 14% in 2012 to 10.7% in Vermont and 13.4% in the US for 2016.
 Recent quarterly job numbers show leveling off continues.

 This table shows the overall change in number of businesses grouped by size (number of employees), from sole-proprietors through Vermont’s largest firms employing 500 or more people.
 Vermont has continued to see loss or reduction in large firms and slow growth in the mid-sized firms that provide most of the state’s jobs.